 My Pilates training and philosophy

 I am qualified by Polestar Pilates, Polestar training is based upon anatomy, physiology, bio-mechanics and motor control and integrates the results of scientific research in the areas of orthopaedics, sports medicine and movement science.
 The Polestar curriculum is based on Pilates principles; not exercise repertoire alone.
 This enables Polestar practitioners to create exercise programs to address the needs of special populations (golfers, tennis players, dancers, etc.).
 I am also a certified pre & postnatal Pilates instructor, qualifying with the Center for Women’s Fitness.
 Pilates has so many benefits for women during and after their pregnancy which I experienced for myself during both my pregnancies.
 On moving back to Shrewsbury I saw that there were few classes tailored to the needs of women during and after pregnancy so I decided to change that!
-I recently trained to work with women (and men) who have diastasis recti and can work on a 1-2-1 basis with clients to help heal the muscles back together.
+I recently trained to work with women (and men) who have diastasis recti and can work on a 1-2-1 basis with clients to help heal the muscle separation.

 Originally from Shrewsbury, I recently returned to the area after 10 years in London where I fell in love with the fitness industry.
 Whilst in the capital I embraced what the big city had to offer, attending Kung Fu, cycling, running and regularly attending the gym.
 Because Pilates works the whole body, no muscle groups get fatigued and I found it was a great way of addressing the muscle imbalances I had developed from my other training.